Ahmetlrd/ahmetcavusoglu/README.md

 ### **Additional Dataset: Wind Speed Data**

-An additional dataset from [WeatherSpark](https://tr.weatherspark.com/y/95434/%C4%B0stanbul-T%C3%BCrkiye-Ortalama-Hava-Durumu-Y%C4%B1l-Boyunca#Figures-WindSpeed) will be used to analyze the impact of wind speed on passenger mobility.
+An additional dataset from [WeatherSpark](https://tr.weatherspark.com/y/95434/%C4%B0stanbul-T%C3%BCrkiye-Ortalama-Hava-Durumu-Y%C4%B1l-Boyunca#Figures-WindSpeed) will be used to analyze the impact of wind speed on passenger mobility by downloading.
 The dataset includes:

 - **Date**: The day of recorded wind speed.
 - **Average Wind Speed (km/h)**: The daily mean wind speed in Istanbul.